Eth-H/ResourceSummaries/guides/dev/technologies/git.md

     //create branch
         git checkout -b [branchName]
-    //after commits push feature branch to remote, -u: setup tracking branch, not can use "git push" to push new branch to central repo= git push {}? origin [branchName]
+    //after commits push feature branch to remote, -u: setup tracking branch, not can use "git push" to push new branch to central repo= git push -u origin [branchName]
     //make a pull request with git GUI (for code review)
         //if accepted merge with master branch
         git checkout master
         git pull
         git pull origin [branchName]
         git push
         git merge BranchName //or id merge conflicts
-//Gitflow Workflow
+## gitflow workflow
-    //suited for projects that have a scheduled release cycle
-    //uses two branches to record the history of the project.
+    suited for projects that have a scheduled release cycle uses two branches to record the history of the project.
 The master branch stores the official release history, and the develop branch serves as an integration branch for features.

     //create dev branch
         git branch develop